istvanmarton/Dispersion/README.md

      ./CTMC_RKPD_SCR_OMP_CPP Number_of_threads

 command, where 'Number_of_threads' is the number of threads the program uses during the execution.
-The variables 'z_target', 'z_electron', 'N_electron', 'm_electron' and 'm_target' have the same role as in the previous 'CTMC_RKPD_SCR_OMP_CPP_GDD.cpp' code.
-The 'amplitude[]' variable is a vector standing for the 'y', and 'z' components of the electric field in atomic units.
-The 'Polarisation_Phase' gives the phase between the 'y' and 'z' components of the electric field in degrees.
+1. The variables 'z_target', 'z_electron', 'N_electron', 'm_electron' and 'm_target' have the same role as in the previous 'CTMC_RKPD_SCR_OMP_CPP_GDD.cpp' code.
+2. The 'amplitude[]' variable is a vector standing for the 'y', and 'z' components of the electric field in atomic units.
+3. The 'Polarisation_Phase' gives the phase between the 'y' and 'z' components of the electric field in degrees.
 In case it is $90^\circ$ and the two components of the electric field are the same, the incoming field is circularly (right) polarized.
-The 'Wavelength' and 'PulseWidth' are the wavelength in nanometers, and FWHM in femtoseconds.
+4. The 'Wavelength' and 'PulseWidth' are the wavelength in nanometers and FWHM in femtoseconds respectively.
+5. The variable 'iDispersionCounter' corresponds to the number of chirp values, the code will perform calculations.
+To better understand it, the code calculates the maximum value of dispersion to avoid calculating with negative frequencies.

 ## Figure 1
 The 'Wigner.gnu' is a Gnuplot script generating 'Wigner.eps' which is Figure 1 in the article.
 It requires three 'waveForm_...' files with three corresponding Wigner functions.
 These files can be created with the 'Waveform.m' script.